 On-board observer data used in this study were derived from the OCUP monitoring program.
 Observers used standard methods defined by the EU and t-RFMOs and filled different forms and data sheets with information about tuna catch in weight, species composition, non-target catch in numbers and floatings objects.
-All data were validated and stored within Observe 4.06 database developed by IRD (Cauquil et al. 2009).
+All data were validated and stored within Observe 4.06 database developed by IRD (Cauquil et al., 2009).

-Species composition is very different between free-school and FOB sets (Amandé et al. 2010).
+Species composition is very different between free-school and FOB sets (Amandè et al., 2010).
 As this study mainly focusses on non-target catch and discards, mixed trips were selected based on the abundance of FOB sets, which involved larger occurrence of bycatch.
 However both free school and FOB sets were taken into account in the analysis.
 Sets where pocket was released at sea, defined as null sets, were removed from the analysis as it is impossible for EMS to evaluate the discards in this dead angle.
 Sets with camera recording failure were also removed from the analysis.
 Discarded tuna as well as non-target species retained and discarded collected by EMS were compared to corresponding at sea observer data.
-Details about the number of sets by trip and by analysis are presented in Table 1.
+Details about the number of sets by trip and by analysis are presented in table 1.

-2.2.
 Statistical analysis

-A common approach to evaluate models is to regress predicted vs. observed values (or vice versa) and compare slope and intercept parameters against the 1:1 line (Piñeiro et al. 2008).
+A common approach to evaluate models is to regress predicted vs. observed values (or vice versa) and compare slope and intercept parameters against the 1:1 line.
+Piñeiro et al. (2008) suggested that observed vs. predicted values should be plotted respectively on the y-axis and on the x-axis for these comparisons.
 In our study, generalized linear models (GLM) were used to compare at-sea observer data to the EMS data.
 The regression method was used as a simple description of the match between the two methods rather than a prediction model and was applied as following: